Lorelei Nicoll

 Lorelei Nicoll is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 She represents the riding of Cole Harbour-Dartmouth as a member of the Nova Scotia Liberal Party.
+As of September 22, 2024, Nicoll serves as the Official Opposition critic for Labour, Skills, and Advanced Education; Municipal Affairs; and the Status of Women.

 Prior to her election to the legislature, Nicoll served on Halifax Regional Council.

+In October 2024, Nicoll announced that she would not be running in the next Nova Scotia general election.